Jake Banta: Election reforms

 Banta supports the overturning of Pennsylvania's mail-in voting law.
-He also supports voter ID, and advocates for the presence of serial numbers on ballots.
+He also supports voter ID and advocates for the presence of serial numbers on ballots.

 Promotion of conspiracy theories

 Banta has used several social media sites, including Facebook, Gab, and Truth Social, to promote conspiracy theories and falsehoods sourced from various far-right websites.
 Some of his online comments caused his Facebook account to be suspended.
 He also claims the FBI visited his home in response to his rhetoric, a claim which has gone unverified.
 Banta additionally administers a 5,300-member private Facebook paged titled "I am America."
 Several members have posted QAnon content on the page.
 Although Banta himself has not posted QAnon content, several of his posts have similar language to QAnon conspiracy theories.

 Banta denies the result of the 2020 United States presidential election and claims it was stolen from President Donald Trump by Democrats.
-He also claims that Pennsylvania State Representatives Ryan Bizzarro won his 2020 election because of fraud.
+He also claims that Pennsylvania State Representative Ryan Bizzarro won his 2020 election because of fraud.
 There is no evidence to support either claim.
 Banta has claimed that the January 6 Capitol attack was orchestrated by Trump's political opponents to sabotage his career.
 At the same time, he has voiced support for those who attacked the Capitol building, referring to them as "patriots."